 This Form 10-Q contains forward-looking statements that involve a number of risks and uncertainties.
-Words such as "accelerate," "achieve," "aim," "ambitions," "anticipate," "believe," "committed," "continue," "could," "designed," "estimate," "expect," "forecast," "future," "goals," "grow," "guidance," "intend," "likely," "may," "might," "milestones," "next generation," "objective," "on track," "opportunity," "outlook," "pending," "plan," "position," "potential," "possible," "predict," "progress," "ramp," "roadmap," "seeks," "should," "strive," "targets," "to be," "upcoming," "will," "would," and variations of such words and similar expressions are intended to identify such forward-looking statements, which may include statements regarding:
+Words such as "accelerate", "achieve", "aim", "ambitions", "anticipate", "believe", "committed", "continue", "could", "designed", "estimate", "expect", "forecast", "future", "goals", "grow", "guidance", "intend", "likely", "may", "might", "milestones", "next generation", "objective", "on track", "opportunity", "outlook", "pending", "plan", "position", "potential", "possible", "predict", "progress", "ramp", "roadmap", "seeks", "should", "strive", "targets", "to be", "upcoming", "will", "would", and variations of such words and similar expressions are intended to identify such forward-looking statements, which may include statements regarding:

-- our business plans and strategy and anticipated benefits therefrom, including with respect to our IDM 2.0 strategy, our partnership with Brookfield, the transition to an internal foundry model, updates to our reporting structure and our AI strategy; - · projections of our future financial performance, including future revenue, gross margins, capital expenditures, and cash flows; - projected costs and yield trends; - future cash requirements and the availability, uses, sufficiency, and cost of capital resources, and sources of funding, including future capital and R&D investments, credit rating expectations, and expected returns to stockholders, such as stock repurchases and dividends: - future products, services and technologies, and the expected goals, timeline, ramps, progress, availability, production, regulation and benefits of such products, services and technologies, including future process nodes and packaging technology, product roadmaps, schedules, future product architectures, expectations regarding process performance, per-watt parity, and metrics and expectations regarding product and process leadership; - investment plans, and impacts of investment plans, including in the US and abroad; - internal and external manufacturing plans, including future internal manufacturing volumes, manufacturing expansion plans and the financing therefor, and external foundry usage; - · future production capacity and product supply; - · supply expectations, including regarding constraints, limitations, pricing, and industry shortages; - plans and goals related to Intel's foundry business, including with respect to future manufacturing capacity and foundry service offerings, including technology and IP offerings; - expected timing and impact of acquisitions, divestitures, and other significant transactions, including our proposed acquisition of Tower Semiconductor Ltd. and the sale of our NAND memory business; - expected completion and impacts of restructuring activities and cost-saving or efficiency initiatives, including those related to the 2022 Restructuring Program; - · future social and environmental performance goals, measures, strategies and results; - · our anticipated growth, future market share, and trends in our businesses and operations; - · projected growth and trends in markets relevant to our businesses; - · anticipated trends and impacts related to industry component, substrate, and foundry capacity utilization, shortages and constraints; - · expectations regarding government incentives; - · future technology trends and developments, such as AI; - · future macro environmental and economic conditions, including regional or global downturns or recessions; - future responses to and effects of COVID-19, including as to manufacturing, transportation and operational restrictions and disruptions and broader economic conditions; - · geopolitical conditions, including the impacts of Russia's war on Ukraine and rising tensions between the U.S. and China; - tax- and accounting-related expectations; - · expectations regarding our relationships with certain sanctioned parties; and - other characterizations of future events or circumstances.
+- our business plans and strategy and anticipated benefits therefrom, including with respect to our IDM 2.0 strategy, our partnership with Brookfield, the transition to an internal foundry model, updates to our reporting structure and our AI strategy; - · projections of our future financial performance, including future revenue, gross margins, capital expenditures, and cash flows; - projected costs and yield trends; - future cash requirements and the availability, uses, sufficiency, and cost of capital resources, and sources of funding, including future capital and R&D investments, credit rating expectations, and expected returns to stockholders, such as stock repurchases and dividends: - future products, services and technologies, and the expected goals, timeline, ramps, progress, availability, production, regulation and benefits of such products, services and technologies, including future process nodes and packaging technology, product roadmaps, schedules, future product architectures, expectations regarding process performance, per-watt parity, and metrics and expectations regarding product and process leadership; - investment plans, and impacts of investment plans, including in the US and abroad; - internal and external manufacturing plans, including future internal manufacturing volumes, manufacturing expansion plans and the financing therefor, and external foundry usage; - · future production capacity and product supply; - supply expectations, including regarding constraints, limitations, pricing, and industry shortages; - plans and goals related to Intel's foundry business, including with respect to anticipated customers, future manufacturing capacity and service, technology and IP offerings; - · expected timing and impact of acquisitions, divestitures, and other significant transactions, including the sale of our NAND memory business; - · expected completion and impacts of restructuring activities and cost-saving or efficiency initiatives, including those related to the 2022 Restructuring Program; - · future social and environmental performance goals, measures, strategies and results; - · our anticipated growth, future market share, and trends in our businesses and operations; - projected growth and trends in markets relevant to our businesses; - · anticipated trends and impacts related to industry component, substrate, and foundry capacity utilization, shortages and constraints; - · expectations regarding government incentives; - future technology trends and developments, such as AI; - · future macro environmental and economic conditions; - · future responses to and effects of COVID-19; - geopolitical conditions; - tax- and accounting-related expectations; - expectations regarding our relationships with certain sanctioned parties; and - · other characterizations of future events or circumstances.